peace195/peace195.github.io/_posts/2017-07-05-choose-distinct-units-in-lstm.md

 **Does masking layer affect the gradient descent when training the model?**

 #### Before masking
-As far as we know, some of most important concepts:
+As far as we know, some of the most important concepts:

 * Recurrent Neural Networks